-JANUARY 25, 2017 – ORLANDO, FL: At the Future of Education Technology Conference (FETC), ClassTag, a free parent engagement app for teachers and schools, is announcing the pilot launch of its Marketplace feature to boost schools’ fundraising.
+JANUARY 25, 2017 – ORLANDO, FL: At the Future of Education Technology Conference (FETC), ClassTag, a free parent engagement app for teachers and schools, is announcing the pilot launch of its Rewards feature to boost schools’ fundraising.

 “Affiliate programs have been around for decades.
-Even before the internet, schools raised funds through scrip and other programs to help support their mission”, says Jason Olim, ClassTag’s co-founder and CTO.
+Even before the internet, schools raised funds through scrip and other programs to help support their mission”, says Jason Olim, ClassTag’s co-founder, and CTO.
 “What is different with ClassTag’s program is that affiliate shopping is integrated into school communications, making it easier and more likely for parents to use it.”

-The idea of ClassTag’s marketplace comes from teachers who have been the driving force behind ClassTag’s rapid user growth.
-As a 1st grade teacher who participated in the ideation of the marketplace puts it: “teachers spend hundreds of dollars out of pocket to make their classrooms well-equipped with supplies and beautiful environments for the students to learn.
+The idea of ClassTag’s rewards comes from teachers who have been the driving force behind ClassTag’s rapid user growth.
+As a 1st grade teacher who participated in the ideation of the rewards puts it: “teachers spend hundreds of dollars out of pocket to make their classrooms well-equipped with supplies and beautiful environments for the students to learn.
 Parents, on the other hand, are always asked to donate to schools and spend a lot of effort and money on auctions and various fundraisers.
 This idea of schools getting money back from what parents already buy online without any extra effort or extra dollars from everyone involved is brilliant and needed today more than ever. ”